What to Expect During a Deposition in a Personal Injury Case

 Contact Our Firm Today for Help with Your Personal Injury Case

-After getting injured in an accident due to someone else’s negligence, you may have the right to seek financial recovery in a personal injury claim.
+After getting injured in an accident due to someone else’s negligence, you may have the right to seek financial recovery in a personal injury claim in Indiana.
 However, your case may require you to sit for a deposition during discovery.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Call Custy Law Firm | Accident & Injury Lawyers at (219) 286-7361 today or contact us online for a free, no-obligation consultation to discuss your claims with a personal injury attorney and learn more about what to expect in a deposition during your case.

 In The News